-This measure is the recycling and replacement before end of life of an existing refrigerator or freezer with a new ENERGY STAR refrigerator or freezer.
+This measure is the recycling and replacement before end of life of an existing refrigerator or freezer with a new refrigerator or freezer.
+This protocol quantifies savings where the replacement refrigerator or freezer is ENERGY STAR and non-ENERGY STAR qualified.
+This protocol applies to both residential and non-residential sectors, as refrigerator usage and energy usage are assumed to be independent of customer rate class.

 The deemed savings values for this measure can be applied to refrigerator and freezer early replacements meeting the following criteria: